Debate Overview

 A Team Policy debate asks competitors to develop and defend competing policy options to address contemporary problems.
 The affirmative team proposes a change in policy that fits within the assigned resolution, and the negative team presents potential problems with the specific policy change.

-Resolved: The United States Federal Government should substantially reform its energy policy.
+Resolved: The U.S. Federal Government should substantially reform its agriculture policy.

 Students generally choose between Team Policy and Lincoln Douglas each year.
 A student cannot compete in both forms of debate at a tournament.